nerakoo/RLLay/README.md

 ```

 ------
+## License
 This project is released under the Apache License 2.0.
-See the LICENSE
- file for details.
+See the LICENSE file for details.